dart-archive/dart-samples/recipes/src/core/strings.md

 ### Problem

-You want to find out if a string is the subset of another string.
+You want to find out if a string is the substring of another string.

 ### Solution

 Use `string.contains()`:

-    var string = 'Dart strings are immutable';
+    var fact = 'Dart strings are immutable';
     string.contains('immutable'); // True.

 You can indicate a startIndex as a second argument: